 - Remove and leave ON THE TRAY until cool.WARNING: if you try to move them before they have cooled, they’ll probably crumble.
 Don't be tempted to push them around on the tray either!!
 Just leaaaave them!!!Eat!!!

 Want some more shortbread recipes?

-Here’s some (all gluten free and dairy free options too):
+Here’s all of my favourites! (all gluten free & dairy free options too):